HAWK-Digital-Environments/hawk-keycloak-auth-server/README.md

 ## Installation

-To install the extension you may copy the `target/cache-buster-extension.jar` and place it in the `standalone/deployments` folder of your keycloak server.
+To install the extension download the latest release from the [releases page](https://github.com/HAWK-Digital-Environments/hawk-keycloak-auth-server/releases).

-### Configure access
+### Configure

 After the installation of the extension you need to restart the keycloak server.
 With the restart the extension will create a bunch of new roles you need to assign to your clients.